Embedding a neuron model in a network model¶

 Spatial distribution of cells, depending on their type.

 Under the hood, multiple anatomical realizations will be computed, all of which consistent with the input data.
 From this distribution of anatomical realizations, the one that is closest to the average is chosen, which can be refered to as a “representative realization”.
 The result is saved in the same folder as the hoc morphology.
-This takes about 4 hrs to compute, but you can continue with a precomputed result.
+This takes very long to compute (up to 4 hours), but you can continue with a precomputed result.

 Computing it yourself¶

-Here, we only use \(2\) samples.
-This is generally not enough to get a sufficiently large distribution to draw a representative sample from.
+Here, we only use \(1\) sample.
+This is not enough to get a sufficiently large distribution to draw a representative sample from.
 In our experience, \(50\) samples is about enough to get a convergent distribution of synapse embeddings.

 celltype = 'L5tt' # Layer 5 thick-tufted